-As mentioned, while a defined square takes shape for the first time in 22, other areas of the same composition suggest potential squares, which do not, however, attain the balance of the one in the center (22 - Diagram).
+As mentioned, while a defined square takes shape for the first time in PLATE 2 / 22, other areas of the same composition suggest potential squares, which do not, however, attain the balance of the one in the center (22 - Diagram).

-We shall see this unstable nature of the square, that is, of the symbol of unity, in all subsequent compositions.
+We shall see this unstable nature of the square, that is, a symbol of unity, in all subsequent compositions.